Divorce Lawyers Prepared to Serve You Through Every Step

 - Child support & child custody

 - Post-divorce modifications

 Wisconsin is a “no-fault” divorce state.
 There is a four month waiting period before a divorce can be final.
 Generally, the average uncontested divorce takes five to six months.

 We are dedicated to protecting your rights with compassion, providing personal attention and achieving timely solutions.
-To schedule your free initial consultation with an attorney at one of our three convenient Northeast Wisconsin locations, please call toll-free at 920-393-7603 or email us.
+To schedule your initial consultation with an attorney at one of our three convenient Northeast Wisconsin locations, please call 920-435-7300 or email us.
 We offer flexible appointment hours.
 Credit cards and payment plans accepted.